wavemaker/docs/learn/on-premise/observability/metrics-collection/alerts.md

 ---
 ---

-WaveMaker uses the **Prometheus AlertManager** to listen on the data accumulated at *Prometheus* and fire an alert based on the query included in the alert.
+WaveMaker uses the **Prometheus AlertManager** to listen to the data accumulated at *Prometheus* and fire an alert based on the query included in the alert.

 ### Accessing Alerts